- 1.26 — Number in billions of monthly active worldwide Facebook users (as of Oct 2013).

 Here are some tips for maintaining your privacy and keeping your profile socially acceptable, as well as for protecting your children if they use Facebook.

 - Review your Facebook profile information to make sure that if you do have email addresses, employment history and phone numbers listed, that the information is only accessible by friends.
 Keep in mind that Facebook had a bug in June 2013 that caused the leak of email addresses and/or phone numbers of 6M users — not a large percentage of all users, but enough to potentially cause problems for those compromised.
-(If you have specific need to prevent someone from finding you, use an alias in your profile — and don’t post any photos of people associated with you.
+(If you have a specific need to prevent someone from finding you, use an alias in your profile — and don’t post any photos of people associated with you.
 Better still, use a social media service that’s truly private.)

 - Create friend lists.
 Name them according to social circles such as family, friends, friends of friends, colleagues, college-chums, teammates, etc. Put everyone in your network on one or more lists.
 Every time you add someone, assign them to one or more lists.
 Hide your friend lists to protect your friends, so that strangers cannot see to whom you are connected.